Kev-Jung/PayFabric-Fork/PayFabric/Sections/Transactions.md

 ﻿Transactions
 ============

-The PayFabric Transactions API is used for creating, and processing payment transactions.
-'Customer' field is required to save wallet entry for later or future use.
+The PayFabric Transactions API is used for creating and processing payment transactions.
+The 'Customer' field is required to save wallet entry for later or future use.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

 Create a Transaction
 --------------------